Tip #540: Marketing to the Federal Government

 Once my company, Laurel and Associates, Ltd., was finally on the GSA MOBIS Schedule, the next step was marketing.

 First, we needed a mailing list.
-The marketing company I hired gave me a list of 100’s of government contracts to sift through to identify: (1) the contracts relevant to my services, (2) the government agencies that purchased those services; and (3) the names and phone numbers of the purchasing agents for those agencies.
+The marketing company I hired gave me a list of 100’s of government contracts.
+I had to sift through them to identify:

 My next task was to create a marketing letter that introduced my company.
 It was addressed to Buyers and Contracting Officials.
 The first paragraph described my company as a small woman-owned business that “is interested in doing business with your agency.”

 It went on to say: We are registered with CCR/ORCA/SAM/ and Pro-Net.
 We are interested in both small and large purchase opportunities.
 Please send your agency’s Fiscal Year 2014 forecast or Long Range Acquisition Plan.
-We understand that this information may be viewed online; however, we would prefer to keep a hard copy for our reference.
+We understand that this information may be viewed online.
+However, we would prefer to keep a hard copy for our reference.

 In addition, please send any hard copy publications you may have about doing business with your agency.
 Also, please forward the telephone number, address and email address for any buyers or contracting officials who may have the need for our services.”